 However, the term Biotechnology was first coined by a Hungarian engineer named Karoly Ereky in the year 1919.
 Continuous research and developments in the field have resulted in the expansion of Biotechnology to numerous other branches of science like applied immunology, genomics, pharmaceutical therapy, diagnostics, and gene technology.

-Since Biotechnology successfully develops products and technologies to combat issues like environmental hazards, overuse of energy resources, spread of infectious diseases, hunger, industrial difficulties and other, this subject is booming today.
+Since biotechnology successfully develops products and technologies to combat issues like environmental hazards, overuse of energy resources, the spread of infectious diseases, hunger, industrial difficulties and others.

 After getting down to the brass tacks, analyzing and discovering remedies from very natural resources, Biotechnology has changed the odds of malefic, lethal diseases all across the globe.
 It has benefited the world with numerous instruments that are highly equipped to detect disease or infection at a very early stage.

-Biotechnology, as the name suggests is not restricted with ideas about Biology and Technology only.
-In-fact, as a student of Biotechnology, you will be expected to learn the ropes of:
+Biotechnology, as the name suggests is not restricted to ideas about Biology and Technology only.
+In fact, as a student of Biotechnology, you will be expected to learn the ropes of:

 Since Biotechnology is a booming course of study these days, career options are huge.
 There are openings for Biotechnologists in the industrial sector, pharmaceutical sector, food and beverage sector and also in the field of agriculture, animal husbandry and environment conservation.

 Here are the good resources on Biotechnology from around the web.

 AGROGENE brings you the latest innovation in plant research & biotechnology.
 With a decade of plant genetics and breeding expertise, our laboratory, based in France, provides you with molecular marker service (AFLP, Microsatellites, PCR test, GMO detection).
 Link